pablomarcel/gearsets/README.md

 ## Summary

-Transmissions is a **universal planetary automatic transmission analyzer** that turns JSON-defined topology and shift schedules into practical gear-ratio and member-speed results.
+Gearsets is a **universal planetary automatic transmission analyzer** that turns JSON-defined topology and shift schedules into practical gear-ratio and member-speed results.

 If production transmission names like **Ford 10R80**, **ZF 8HP**, **Mercedes W9A-700**, and **Allison 2000** catch your attention, this repo gives you a programmable way to explore how those machines behave.